BlueAndi/vscp-arduino/README.md

 ### How to install it?

-Follow the following installation instruction for libraries here: https://www.arduino.cc/en/Guide/Libraries#toc4
+Use the Arduino library manager for instalation.
+Instruction can be found here: https://www.arduino.cc/en/Guide/Libraries#toc3

 ### How to use the VSCP-framework in the code?